istio/istio.io/_docs/tutorial/03-run-bookinfo-with-kubernetes.md

 ---
-title: Run bookinfo with kubernetes
+title: Run Bookinfo with Kubernetes
-overview: Overview
+overview: Deploy Bookinfo application that uses the ratings microservice in Kubernetes

 order: 03

 layout: docs
 type: markdown
 ---
-{% include home.html %}\n# Deploy Bookinfo application that uses _ratings_ microservice in Kubernetes
+{% include home.html %}

 This step shows you an application of four microservices: _productpage_, _details_, _ratings_ and _reviews_.
 The application is called Bookinfo and is described [here](https://istio.io/docs/guides/bookinfo.html).
 Consider the application there as the final version, in which the _reviews_ microservice has three versions _v1_, _v2, _v3_.
 In this step we start with the application with the first version of the _reviews_ microservice, _v1_.
 In the next steps, we will evolve the application.